 Example 1: You made 12 or fewer consecutive payments for the item in Original Medicare and then joined our plan.
-The payments you made in Original Medicare do not count You will have to make 13 consecutive payments for the item in Original Medicare and then joined our plan.
+The payments you made in Original Medicare do not count.
+You will have to make 13 payments to our plan before owning the item.

+Example 2: You made 12 or fewer consecutive payments for the item in Original Medicare and then joined our plan.
 You were in our plan but did not obtain ownership while in our plan.
 You then go back to Original Medicare.
 You will have to make 13 consecutive new payments to own the item once you join Original Medicare again.
 All previous payments (whether to our plan or to Original Medicare) do not count.